gem5/website/_pages/documentation/general_docs/building/index.md

 for parallelization of compilation with `{cpus}` specifying the number of threads.
 A single-threaded compilation from scratch can take up to 2 hours on some systems.
 We therefore strongly advise allocating more threads if possible.
+However, compilation of gem5 is compute and memory intensive and increasing the number of threads also increases memory usage.
+If using a machine with less memory, it is recommended to use fewer threads (e.g. `-j 1` or `-j 2`).

 The valid ISAs are: